FBI agent Peter Strzok fired over anti-Trump texts

 - Woman tells police she's a 'clean, thoroughbred, white girl'

 The termination marks a remarkable downfall for Strzok, a 22-year veteran of the bureau who investigated Russian spies, defense officials accused of selling secrets to China and myriad other important cases.
-In the twilight of his career, Strzok was integral to two of the bureau’s most high-profile investigations: the Russia case, and the investigation into Hillary Clinton’s use of a private email server while secretary of state.
+In the twilight of his career, Strzok was integral to two of the bureau’s most high-profile investigations – the Russia case and the investigation into Hillary Clinton’s use of a private email server while she was secretary of state.

-But when a Justice Department inspector general investigation uncovered politically charged messages that Strzok had exchanged with another FBI official, he was relegated to a position in human resources.
-Conservatives soon made Strzok the face of their attacks against the special counsel investigation into the president’s campaign, and the FBI took steps to remove him from its ranks.
+But when a Justice Department inspector-general investigation uncovered politically charged messages that Strzok had exchanged with another FBI official, he was relegated to a position in human resources.
+Conservatives soon made Strzok the face of their attacks against the special-counsel investigation into the president’s campaign, and the FBI took steps to remove Strzok from its ranks.

+Conservatives on Monday hailed the move.
+President Donald Trump used it to suggest the Russia investigation should be dropped and the Clinton case redone.

+“Agent Peter Strzok was just fired from the FBI – finally.
+The list of bad players in the FBI & DOJ gets longer & longer.
+Based on the fact that Strzok was in charge of the Witch Hunt, will it be dropped?
+It is a total Hoax.
+No Collusion, No Obstruction – I just fight back!” he wrote.

+Strzok’s team launched a GoFundMe page with a lengthy statement to raise money for his “legal costs and lost income” and said on the site that his firing was “apparently driven by political pressure.”
+The site had raised more than $23,000 in the first four hours.

+Because Strzok was a senior-level FBI employee, and because the FBI’s No. 2 official directed his firing, he has few realistic avenues left to get back his job.
+It was unclear whether he planned to pursue legal action against the bureau.

-Strzok’s position in the bureau had been precarious since last summer, when Inspector General Michael Horowitz told Special Counsel Robert Mueller that the lead agent on his team had been exchanging anti-Trump messages with an FBI lawyer.
+Strzok’s position in the bureau had been precarious since last summer, when the Justice Department’s inspector general, Michael Horowitz, told special counsel Robert Mueller that the lead agent on his team had been exchanging anti-Trump messages with an FBI lawyer.
 The next day, Mueller expelled Strzok from the group.

 The lawyer, Lisa Page, had also been a part of Mueller’s team, though she left a few weeks earlier and no longer works for the FBI.
 She and Strzok were having an affair.

-President Donald Trump has derided the pair as “FBI lovers,” and he and his conservative allies have pointed to their conduct in an attempt to discredit the Mueller probe.
-As recently as Saturday, Trump tweeted an attack on Strzok, Page and former FBI director James B. Comey and deputy director Andrew McCabe.
+Trump has previously derided the pair as “FBI lovers,” and he and his conservative allies have pointed to their conduct in an attempt to discredit the Mueller probe.
+On Saturday, before the firing was known publicly, Trump tweeted an attack on Strzok, Page, former FBI director James Comey and former deputy director Andrew McCabe.

 “Will the FBI ever recover it’s once stellar reputation, so badly damaged by Comey, McCabe, Peter S and his lover, the lovely Lisa Page, and other top officials now dismissed or fired?”
-Trump wrote.
+Trump wrote on Twitter.
 “So many of the great men and women of the FBI have been hurt by these clowns and losers!”

 Horowitz concluded that Strzok showed a “willingness to take official action” to hurt Trump’s electoral prospects, particularly in a text he sent telling Page “we’ll stop” Trump from being president.

 Strzok, who was a deputy assistant director for counterintelligence at the bureau, has apologized for sending the messages and said they reflected personal views that did not affect his work.
-His lawyer has said that had Strzok wanted to prevent Trump’s election, he could have leaked that Trump’s campaign was under investigation for possibly coordinating with Russia – a revelation that might have upended his bid to become president.
+His attorney has said that had Strzok wanted to prevent Trump’s election, he could have leaked that Trump’s campaign was under investigation for possibly coordinating with Russia – a revelation that might have upended his bid to become president.

-At a congressional hearing earlier this month, Strzok sparred with Republican lawmakers who raised questions about his character and even his marriage.
-He asserted there was “no evidence of bias in my professional actions” and that his having to testify was “just another victory notch in [Russian President Vladimir] Putin’s belt and another milestone in our enemies’ campaign to tear America apart.”
+At a congressional hearing last month, Strzok sparred with Republican lawmakers who raised questions about his character and even his marriage.
+He asserted that there was “no evidence of bias in my professional actions” and that his having to testify was “just another victory notch in [Russian President Vladimir] Putin’s belt and another milestone in our enemies’ campaign to tear America apart.”

 Strzok was escorted out of the FBI building in June and effectively relieved of work responsibilities, though he technically remained an FBI employee as he and his attorney challenged the effort to dismiss him.
 On July 24, they made a final pitch to Candice Will, who leads the FBI’s Office of Professional Responsibility.

-Goelman said Will ultimately decided that Strzok face a demotion and 60-day suspension and be subjected to a “last chance agreement.”
-That would have put him on thin ice if he were commit another offense.
+Goelman said Will ultimately decided that Strzok should face a demotion and 60-day suspension and be subjected to a “last chance” agreement.
+That would have put him on thin ice if he were to commit another offense.
 But Goelman said Bowdich overruled that decision and ordered Strzok’s termination.

-During a June congressional hearing, FBI Director Christopher Wray said Strzok had been referred to the Office of Professional Responsibility – which he referred to as the bureau’s “independent disciplinary arm” – and that officials would “not hesitate to hold people strictly accountable.”
+During a June congressional hearing, FBI Director Christopher Wray said that Strzok had been referred to the Office of Professional Responsibility – which he referred to as the bureau’s “independent disciplinary arm” – and that officials would “not hesitate to hold people strictly accountable.”
 Wray promised that process would be “done by the book.”

 Strzok is the third high-ranking FBI official involved in the Clinton and Russia investigations to be fired amid an intensely political backdrop.
 Trump removed Comey as the bureau’s director and said he did so thinking of the Russia case.
 Attorney General Jeff Sessions later removed Comey’s deputy, McCabe, after the inspector general alleged he lied about a media disclosure related to Clinton.

 McCabe – who, unlike Comey, could not be removed at the will of the president – has said his termination was a politically motivated attempt to undermine the Mueller probe.
-He is currently facing a criminal investigation by prosecutors in the D.C.
-U.S. Attorney’s Office.
+He is facing a criminal investigation by prosecutors in the District of Columbia’s U.S. attorney’s office.
+McCabe’s attorney wrote Monday of Strzok’s firing: “Another patriot, public servant, and defender of the FBI fired to appease the WH,” using an abbreviation for White House.

 It is possible that others could yet face discipline.
 The inspector general identified five FBI employees, including Strzok and Page, with some connection to the Clinton email case who had exchanged messages expressing hostility toward Trump, support for Clinton or other political views.
 Each was referred to the FBI for possible violations of the bureau’s code of conduct.